Phuurl/img-site/README.md

 # img-site
 The creatively named `img-site` project is a serverless static image hosting site using AWS - you upload images to an input S3 bucket, and static web pages presenting them are generated and served through CloudFront over HTTPS.

+Generated pages also include tags to enable media previews on major social networks such as Twitter, Discord, Slack, and anywhere else that supports [OpenGraph](https://ogp.me/).

 You can see an example [here](https://dp97yldgoy09a.cloudfront.net/39c66d7a-e793-412c-8209-33cb1ef63c7b/), or see below for more details and deployment instructions.

 ## Diagram